fionanealon/iris-data-set-project/README.md

 # Print the average of the fourth column
 print("Average of fourth column is:", meanfourthcol)
 ```
-Python then makes call to the values assigned to meanfirstcol, meansecondcol, meanthirdcol and meanfourthcol, I have added a string to the code to explain these values and they are then printed them to the command prompt.
+The above lines then call the print function with an argument of meanfirstcol, meansecondcol, meanthirdcol and meanfourthcol and prints the values to the command prompt at the terminal.
+A string has been added to the funtion to provide an explanations of each of the  meanfirstcol, meansecondcol, meanthirdcol and meanfourthcol values.

 #### Maximum of each column in the Iris flower data set - max.py